hardin47/website/Math58/Notes/03-InfCat.md

 @ims do not discuss relative risk and odds ratios.  @iscam, however, provide quite a bit of detail about the concepts in Investigations 3.9, 3.10, 3.11.

+Some important vocabulary:

+* **Case-control study:** identify observational units by the response variable
+* **Cohort study:** identify observational units by the explanatory variable
+* **Cross-classification study:**  observational units are selected directly from the population without consideration of the response or explanatory variables

 $$\mbox{risk} = \frac{\mbox{number of successes}}{\mbox{total number}}$$